tschikarski/shibboleth/Documentation/Debugging/Index.rst

 Checking if the user is created within the TYPO3 database
 ---------------------------------------------------------

 Check the database table for an entry of the new user.
+You might need something like this to identify a Shibboleth user:

+``SELECT * FROM fe_users WHERE password LIKE 'shibb:%';``

 If the user is not created, check the extension configuration for the "auto import" flag.